- You MLS Status:

 - File a change of address for the date of closing so that you will not be receiving mail at this property.

-- Call your utility company and remove you name from this property’s account.
-To be courteous to the new home owner schedule the turn off for the day after closings so that they may conduct their final walk through with running water and electricity.
+- Call your utility company and remove your name from this property’s account.
+To be courteous to the new homeowner schedule the turn off for the day after closings so that they may conduct their final walkthrough with running water and electricity.

 Go on to Zillow or Google and write a review for your Realtor.
-This will help other buyers and seller make the right choice for their real estate needs!
+This will help other buyers and sellers make the right choice for their real estate needs!